CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

-#### INF.2.A21 Backup data center (A)
+#### INF.2.A21 Dodge Data Center (A)

 A geographically separated alternative data center SHOULD be set up and used.
-The backup data center SHOULD be dimensioned so that all processes of the institution can be maintained.
+The backup data center SHOULD be sized to maintain all processes of the institution.
 Also SHOULD it be always ready to use.
 All data of the institution SHOULD be regularly mirrored in the alternative data center.

 #### INF.2.A22 Implementation of dust control measures [Building Services] (IA)